ecosensors/Paperless-Raspberry-Pi5/README.md

 ```

 ### Very usefull configuration
-By default, all scanned documents are stored in paperless-ngx/media/document/original/ from 00000001.pdf to 000000x.pdf.
+By default, all documents are stored in paperless-ngx/media/document/original/ from 00000001.pdf to 000000x.pdf.
-It's much more useful to customize the folder structure so that if you no longer wish to use Paperless, you can keep your documents in a readable and reusable format.
+It's much more useful to customize the folder structure/tree so that if you no longer wish to use Paperless, you can keep your documents in a readable and reusable structure.

 Edit the file `sudo nano paperless-ngx/docker-compose.env` and add the line at the bottom